KhaleelKhan/academic-kickstart/content/home/experience.md

   date_start = "2014-05-02"
   date_end = "2016-09-26"
   description = """
-  Worked as a contractor for Texas Instruments, India
+  Worked as a contractor from Tessolve Semiconductors, India

   * Specialize in Bench Characterization / Evaluation
   * Test and Characterization of High speed analog devices (ADC)